The strategic cost management tool “target costing” incorporates customer-centric pricing principles instead of traditional firm-oriented pricing.

-Target cost is used as the basis for establishing and controlling individual costs.
-The objective of target cost is to provide incentives to lower costs and increase the quantity of output in the same unit of time.
+A target cost is a basis for establishing and controlling individual costs.
+The objective of target costs is to provide incentives to lower costs and increase the quantity of output in the same unit of time.

 CIMA defines target cost as “a product cost estimate derived from a competitive market price.”

 Target costing is an approach for setting the budget based on a defined set of target indicators.
 Target costing is used as a method to set an appropriate budget based on established criteria for setting the budget.

 The basic assumption behind target costing is that the use of the resources and their allocation will be based on the most appropriate use of the resources.
 The resources may be personnel, plants, raw materials, or other resources.